grandeurdev/arduino-sdk/README.md

   // This sets up the device WiFi. setupWiFi();
-  // You can initialize device configurations like this. apolloDevice = apollo.init(YourDeviceID, YourApiKey, YourDeviceToken);
+  // You can initialize device configurations like this. myProject = apollo.init(YourDeviceID, YourApiKey, YourDeviceToken);
 }

 void loop() {
-  // This runs the SDK when the device WiFi is connected. apolloDevice.loop(WiFi.status() == WL_CONNECTED);
+  // This runs the SDK when the device WiFi is connected. myProject.loop(WiFi.status() == WL_CONNECTED);
 }

 ```

 ### Setting Up the Valve

-You can see this line in the previous subsection: `apolloDevice.loop(WiFi.status() == WL_CONNECTED)`, but what does that mean? `loop` function is what runs the SDK: it connects with the cloud; when disconnected, it automatically reconnects; pulls new messages from the cloud; pushes messages to the cloud; and so on.
+You can see this line in the previous subsection: `myProject.loop(WiFi.status() == WL_CONNECTED)`, but what does that mean?

+`loop` function is what runs the SDK: it connects with the cloud; when disconnected, it automatically reconnects; pulls new messages from the cloud; pushes messages to the cloud; and so on.
 But doing any sort of communication on the internet is useless until the WiFi isn't connected.
 That's exactly what the statement does: it acts like a **valve** for the SDK.
 The conditional expression passed to the `loop` function decides when the SDK would run and when it would not.
 In this case, it would only run when the WiFi is connected, causing `WiFi.status() == WL_CONNECTED` expression to evaluate to `true`.
 If while running, the WiFi gets disconnected, `WiFi.status() == WL_CONNECTED` would evaluate to `false` and the SDK would stop running.

 ### Events Listening